Heavy-duty service managers, how busy are thee? Let us count the ways.

-A heavy duty shop service manager is a busy guy.
-In smaller shops where the owner plays the part, things get even busier as you juggle the responsibilities of both positions.
-The job may vary slightly from shop to shop.
-However, there are essentially 10 service manager duties that need attention every day.
-Dropping the ball or not following through on any of them can make the difference between having a well-run profitable shop and an inefficient shop that barely gets by.
+Now, as we mentioned, in big shops, you may have dedicated service managers with varying duties.
+In smaller shops, the owner may wear that hat (along with several others).
+The job looks different in every shop you visit, and the title may look a little different, too (we’ve seen them called service writers as well), but there are essentially 11 service manager duties that need attention every day.
+Dropping the ball or not following through on any of them can make the difference between having a well-run, profitable shop and an inefficient shop that barely gets by.

 1) Yard Check